mwalz1/P2P-TicTacToe/README.md

 > Remember, the host always goes first!

 ## Development
-Ideally, you are on a Linux based system.
-In this situation, you can easily use the following command to start a hot reload server.
+If you are on a Unix based system, you can use the following command to start a hot reload server.
 ```
 # -r because the child process is persistent and -s because we are passing in a shell command
-$ ls src/**/*.java src/**/*.html src/**/*.js src/**/*.css | entr -rs 'make && make serve'
+ls src/**/*.java src/**/*.html src/**/*.js src/**/*.css | entr -rs 'make && make serve'
 ```

 Note that you will likely have to install [entr](http://eradman.com/entrproject/) before you can run the following command.
 It can be easily downloaded and installed using the link above or installed using your system's package manager.
 The following subsections show the commands for a few operating systems.

 ### Ubuntu
 ```
-$ sudo apt-get update -y
+sudo apt-get update -y
-$ sudo apt-get install -y entr
+sudo apt-get install -y entr
 ```

 ### Mac OS
 ```
-$ brew install entr
+brew install entr
 ```

 ## Swagger